Altinity/clickhouse-regression/clickhouse_keeper/README.md

 `chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correctly with the default value)

 The performance test scenario is based on inserting into a `bad` table (every row generates coordination cluster transaction).
 It collects insert times and returns the minimum value.
-After that, it provides a `perfomance_*.csv` file with ratio values of all minimum values for all coordination cluster configurations.
+After that, it provides a `performance_reports/ perfomance_*.csv` file which contains a table with [Percentage Increase](https://www.investopedia.com/terms/p/percentage-change.asp) values of all minimum values for all coordination cluster configurations can be founded.
+Also, it generates some additional tables with comparison data:

+* ssl vs non-ssl
+* Zookeeper vs Keeper
+* altinitystable vs all-others

 Table schema: